-Entrance into the world of wine
+Entrance into the World of Wine

 After serving a brief stint as a Coast Guard Reserve, David Lett set out for the University of California with the hopes of attending dental school.
-On his way to Davis, he took a detour to Lee Stewart’s winery, Chateau Souverain, the most prominent winery in Napa at the time.
+However, on his way to Davis, he took a detour to Lee Stewart’s winery, Chateau Souverain, the most prominent winery in Napa at the time.

-David Lett kickstart the wine industry in Oregon
+David Lett Kickstarted the Oregon Wine Industry

 Want to read more about wine?
 Try reading these books!

-September 6, 1940 — Baron Philippe de Rothschild’s French citizenship was revoked for “leaving France, without a valid reason and official permission.”
-This was at the outbreak of the second world war, and his parents (who were Jewish) had fled to Switzerland for safety after the German army occupied France.
-He was arrested and incarcerated by the Vichy government and regained his freedom on April 20, 1941.
+September 6, 1940: Baron Philippe de Rothschild’s French citizenship was revoked for “leaving France, without a valid reason and official permission.”
+This was at the outbreak of the second world war.
+His Jewish parents fled to Switzerland for safety after the German army occupied France.
+The Vichy government arrested and incarcerated him, and he regained his freedom on April 20, 1941.